 battling with mental illness

 Seeking therapy comes with a feeling of stigmatization and discrimination.
 This makes people living with mental illness less likely to seek professional help.
-They prefer to wait for the symptoms of their psychological disorder to dissipate, seek help from close friends through advice, or go online and look for ways to improve their mental health themselves.
+They prefer to wait for the symptoms of their psychological disorder to dissipate, seek help from close friends through advice, or go online and look for ways to improve their mental health.

 1. Therapists are objective third parties